 Project Manager: Shankarenfo Pannagiani Dharma

-Roles of team members:
+Due to members’ inexperience and unfamiliarity with each other’s skill sets and the SpringMVC in general, aside from the explicit role of Project Manager (who oversees the progress of the project as a whole), members are not given direct roles but are expected to each give their input on all aspects of development, instead of specializing in a specific role.
+This is to exercise flexibility between members to work on the program without restricting their knowledge.

 In case of disagreements, it is preferred for a discussion to be made to deliberate on the issue- at the very least, for the team to agree on options available for the team to make.
 Then, the team will each vote on their preferred solution.
 If the group is still not in agreement, further discussion may follow.
 However, in the case of a contentious problem, the project manager can decide for the group (this however is a last-ditch effort).